hoardinghopes/embodying-buber/src/posts/post-1.md

 ### <abbr title="Too long; didn't read">tl;dr</abbr>

-There are two modes of engaging with others.
+Austrian-born philospher Martin Buber^[_I and Thou_, Martin Buber, 1923] wrote that there are two modes of engaging with others.
 The predominant mode places _I_ over the objectified other (_It_).
 This is the mode that modern man almost exclusively uses.

 The second mode, which creates a unique and transforming relationship with the Other, has been neglected in the modern world to the detriment of us all.